SpeedwayGroup/cs-395t/README.md

 # Gem5 Config Script Library

-This is a library of configuration scripts and utilities for running Gem5 simulations in both full-system (FS) and syscall-emulation (SE) modes.
+This is a library of configuration scripts and utilities for running gem5 simulations in both full-system (FS) and syscall-emulation (SE) modes, for students in our CS 395T course.

-## Requirements

-These directions assume you have a compiled version of Gem5's latest release (v22.1 or later!) in `$GEM5_HOME`.
-You should also set an environment variable `$GEM5_RESOURCE_DIR` to wherever you want to store downloaded resources (e.g., built-in disk and kernel images).
-Many of these examples also assume you're working on a machine with KVM.
-Lastly, you're assumed to have read permission to `/scratch/cluster/speedway`, where shared Gem5 resources like disk images reside.

 ## Preparation

+### Environment variables

+First, you'll need to set up a couple of environment variables.

+- `$GEM5_HOME` should point to the root directory of your copy of gem5, and contain a compiled version in `build/`.
+- `$GEM5_RESOURCE_DIR` should point to the directory where you want to store download resources (e.g. built-in disk and kernel images).

+You'll also need read permission to `/scratch/cluster/speedway`, where shared Gem5 resources like disk images reside.

+### Conda environment

+Second, you'll need to set up the Conda environment for gem5.

-To build gem5 on the pedagogical-{1, 2, 3, 4} machines, we'll use a pre-defined [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment.
-We've already set up the environment for you on each machine.
+To build and run gem5 on the pedagogical-{1, 2, 3, 4} machines, we created a pre-defined [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment for you on each machine.
 For the shell you're using, run one of the following commands to activate the environment:

 - bash: `source ./activate-env.sh`
 - zsh: `source ./activate-env.zsh`